DZBB-AM: 1999–present: Super Radyo

 On January 4, 1999, the station was once again rebranded as "Super Radyo DZBB 594".
 Much of their programming focuses on news and current events, and it still simulcasts GMA programs such as 24 Oras and Saksi.
+At this time, the station's transmitter was upgraded with 50 kW state of the art to strengthen the signal.

 In 2010, for the first time in Philippine radio history, DZBB and its rival station DZMM of ABS-CBN made history as they joined forces in the name of public service.
 Two children named James and Jesus asked for help to find their missing parents named Pascual and Norma Bantillan from Bohol on a rival program on DZMM Aksyon Ngayon Global Patrol and were eventually reunited through DZBB's program Aksyon Oro Mismo.

 On February 28, 2011, DZBB began its simulcast on television with the launch of Dobol B sa News TV block, coinciding with the launch of GMA News TV.
 The block originally included the radio station's top-rated programs such as Saksi sa Dobol B and Super Balita sa Umaga Nationwide.
 It ended its simulcast on September 7, 2012.

 In 2014, DZBB kept its winning streak in Mega Manila as it continued to lead rival stations in ratings, according to data from Nielsen Media Research.
 DZBB grabbed the lead in Mega Manila in June 2014 and has since sustained leadership in the area, which it repeated in 2017, 2019, and again from 2020 up to this day.

-On April 24, 2017, DZBB officially launched its new logo, its first ever jingle for the station and its newly renovated radio booth, as well as the relaunch of Dobol B sa News TV, after almost five years of hiatus on television.
+On April 24, 2017, DZBB officially launched its new logo, its first ever jingle for the station and its newly renovated radio booth, as well as the relaunch of Dobol B TV, after almost five years of hiatus on television.

-In 2020, DZBB temporarily suspended its regular programming, especially during overnight hours, in line with the enhanced community quarantine imposed by President Rodrigo Duterte due to the COVID-19 pandemic, which replaced them with news updates and hookup to sister station Barangay LS 97.1.
-The simulcasts of Barangay Love Stories provided to be quite a hit that later in the year DZBB responded with the launch of Super Radyo Nobela, which proved to be a stunning success also as the first drama program to be aired live on Facebook.
+In 2020, DZBB temporarily suspended its regular programming, especially during overnight hours, in line with the enhanced community quarantine imposed by former President Rodrigo Duterte due to the COVID-19 pandemic, which replaced them with news updates and hookup to sister station DWLS.
+The simulcasts of Barangay Love Stories provided to be quite a hit that later in the year DZBB responded with the launch of Super Radyo Nobela, which proved to be a stunning success, not just as the return of scripted radio dramas to the station, but also as the first radio drama program to be aired live on Facebook.